 Lawn care guides & articles

-Real, practical advice for keeping a San Antonio lawn green and healthy — fertilizing on the right schedule, beating weeds, fixing brown patches, and getting more out of clay soil.
+Real, practical advice for keeping a San Antonio lawn green and healthy: fertilizing on the right schedule, beating weeds, fixing brown patches, and getting more out of clay soil.

 Lawn Care

-Chinch Bugs in San Antonio Lawns: Signs, Damage, and How to Treat Them
+Read articleChinch Bug Treatment in San Antonio Lawns: Signs, Damage, and When to Call a Pro

 Chinch bugs can turn a healthy St. Augustine lawn brown in weeks.
 Here is how to recognize the damage early and stop it before it spreads.

-Read articleFall Lawn Care in San Antonio: What to Do Before Winter
+Read articleFall Lawn Care Service in San Antonio: What to Do in September and October

 Fire ants are endemic to South Texas and full eradication is not realistic.
 Here is what the two-step method actually looks like in practice and what results you can expect.